Creality CR-10, Ender 3 Z-axis damper support

 thingiverse

-The most valuable upgrade for Ender 3 is the installation of the motor dampers!
-Just believe me.
-I have printed a lot of mods and most of them are good looking but add almost nothing to the actual printers characteristics.
-That is not true for the dampers!
-You will experience shocking difference in the quietness and a good improvement in ringing-free surfaces at the same print speed.
-Let's get through it step by step: Extruder damper - the easiest to install, no need for extra printed parts, just find 2 small M3 bolts (you are going to need a pair for each damper).
-This one is actually not a must.
-X and Y dampers - the most important two.
-New Ender 3 mostly comes with press-fit pulleys on X and Y so you need to print a few parts.
-This guy made a working design for it: https://www.thingiverse.com/thing:3245255 https://www.thingiverse.com/thing:3271077 Z-axis damper support: the one I designed.
-Z motor is not the noisiest one, but the damper also negates small jams in vertical rod rotations which can influence z shifts because the engine has less torque when it positions between steps.
-With the damper installed you should be able to slide the printer's head assembly up and down with one hand on full z-rod range without holding the printer by other hand, all the rod screws beign tightened.
-You will need these to install the z-damper: 1x printed detail from this page; 2x short M3 bolts; 2x M4 bolts like the ones that screw the original z-motor holder to the vertical frame, but shorter and with t-nuts.
-I don't recommend vandalising original bolts because if something goes wrong you will be stuck and can't get back.
-As for the t-nuts you should have some left from the printer's assembly or you can print it here: https://www.thingiverse.com/thing:3366563 or just grab a file like I did and quickly make a few from M4 collar nuts; 1x M5 bolt with t-nut to fix the part to the bottom frame (M4 also will do); 1x nema17 damper.
-You can buy these in large internet store for $1-2.
-I would prefer this: https://www.banggood.com/Shock-Absorber-Stepper-Vibration-Damper-for-Nema17-Stepper-Motor-p-1188070.html?rmmds=detail-left-hotproducts__2&HotRecToken=ChQxMDA1Mjg0NTYwMDkxOTQzNDQyNRACGgJJViICUEQoAA&cur_warehouse=CN with the large inner diameter but his one: https://www.banggood.com/Shock-Absorber-Stepper-Vibration-Damper-for-Nema17-Stepper-Motor-p-1064910.html?cur_warehouse=CN also will do for the Z, Y and E axis.
-It would even do for X-axis too after some jigsaw work, but that is not the topic of this post.
-A few important notes: - align the detail on the vertical frame horizontally.
-Unlike the original detail it won't align itself; - when re-installing the rod and the sleeve, make sure the rod does not touch the engine spindle! the rod and the spindle should go into the sleeve just to be firmly caught with the sleeve screw and should not meet inside it.
-Leave at least 4-5 mm between (see the last picture) - this should be printed with the outer side down like on pictures 3, 4 - you can use the back of the printed part to organise the cables. upd 1.0 - you don't really need the infill, but i would set 3 lines shell for good stiffness.
-If you are using cura 3.6.0 please remember to set the infill pattern gyroid even if it is set to 0% because it's the only way to get the proper ironing.
-It's cura's bug.
+The most valuable upgrade for Ender 3 is installing motor dampers, and I'm telling you that from experience.
+I've printed a lot of mods, and most look great but don't actually improve the printer's performance.
+Not so with dampers - they make a huge difference in quietness and print quality at the same speed.
+Let's break it down step by step: Extruder damper: easiest to install, no extra parts needed, just two M3 bolts (you'll need a pair for each damper).
+This one's not essential, but still worth doing.
+X and Y dampers: most important.
+New Ender 3s often come with press-fit pulleys on X and Y, so you'll need to print some parts.
+Check out this working design on Thingiverse: https://www.thingiverse.com/thing:3245255 https://www.thingiverse.com/thing:3271077 Z-axis damper support: my own design.
+The Z motor isn't the noisiest, but the damper also stops small jams in vertical rod rotations that can affect z shifts because the engine has less torque when positioning between steps.
+With this installed, you should be able to move the printer's head assembly up and down with one hand on full z-rod range without holding the printer by the other hand.
+To install the Z damper: 1x printed detail from here: 2x short M3 bolts 2x M4 bolts (like the original Z motor holder screws, but shorter and with t-nuts) - I don't recommend messing with original bolts in case something goes wrong.
+You can print your own t-nuts or grab a file to make some from M4 collar nuts.
+1x M5 bolt with t-nut to fix the part to the bottom frame (M4 also works) 1x Nema17 damper - you can buy these online for $1-2, or check out this one: https://www.banggood.com/Shock-Absorber-Stepper-Vibration-Damper-for-Nema17-Stepper-Motor-p-1188070.html?rmmds=detail-left-hotproducts__2&HotRecToken=ChQxMDA1Mjg0NTYwMDkxOTQzNDQyNRACGgJJViICUEQoAA&cur_warehouse=CN.
+This one has a large inner diameter, but this one: https://www.banggood.com/Shock-Absorber-Stepper-Vibration-Damper-for-Nema17-Stepper-Motor-p-1064910.html?cur_warehouse=CN also works for the Z, Y, and E axes.
+You can even use it on the X-axis after some jigsaw work, but that's not what this post is about.
+Important notes: * Make sure the detail is aligned horizontally on the vertical frame.
+Unlike the original detail, it won't align itself. * When re-installing the rod and sleeve, make sure the rod doesn't touch the engine spindle!
+The rod and spindle should go into the sleeve just to be firmly caught with the sleeve screw and shouldn't meet inside it.
+Leave at least 4-5 mm between (see the last picture). * Print this with the outer side down like in pictures 3, 4. * You can use the back of the printed part to organize cables. upd 1.0: * You don't really need infill, but I'd set 3 lines shell for good stiffness.
+If you're using Cura 3.6.0, remember to set the infill pattern to gyroid even if it's set to 0% because it's the only way to get proper ironing - it's a Cura bug.

 Download Model from thingiverse